 With proper certification, each of these mental health professionals can operate in private practice, which can often mean greater work flexibility and better pay.

-Psychiatrists earn an average annual salary of $208,000, according to US News & World Report.
+Psychiatrists earn an average annual salary of $226,000, according to US News & World Report.
 If you are a child psychiatrist, this number could be even higher.
-PayScale reports that child psychiatrists earn an average of $249,396 per year, or $120 per hour (the same as the price of the world’s most expensive cheesesteak).
+PayScale reports that child psychiatrists earn an average of $282,000 per year (the same hourly rate as the price of the world’s most expensive cheesesteak).
 Psychiatrists earn even more than physicians, who draw an average salary of $194,500.

 By comparison, according to the Bureau of Labor Statistics (BLS) the average:

 All of these professionals can work in schools and clinics, or manage their own practice.
 Working in private practice has the highest earning potential (and also the lowest, if you can’t find any clients).
 Private practice clinical psychologists earn an average of $109,898 and private practice social workers earn an average of $76,266, per year.

 Even counselors—the lowest-paid child therapists, on average—can earn a six-figure salary if they are savvy about their business.
 These numbers can be a bit misleading since those in private practice need to spend money on the costs of running a business (e.g., advertising, rent, insurance), but the potential rewards of working for yourself are still far greater than working for someone else.

 Location might be another determining factor in your income.
 As a rule, therapists (and pretty much every professional) who work in cities are better paid than those in rural areas, where the cost of living is also generally lower.
 Additionally, some states have higher average salaries than others.
 The BLS lists the top states for clinical psychologists as:

 The variables that go into determining how much money you can earn as a therapist go far beyond the specialty that you choose.
 Where you work and where you live are two factors that can play a significant role in the number of cheesesteaks that you can buy at the end of the workweek.